whisthq/vm-website/README.md

 If you need to update dependencies, you can run `npm upgrade`, followed by `npm prune` to remove unnecessary dependencies.

 Basic continuous integration is set up for this project.
 For every push or PR, basic NodeJS tests will be compiled and run within GitHub Actions.
+This will also auto-format the code via Prettier, see below.
 You should make sure that every push to master passes the build in GitHub Actions.

 ## Styling